Frequently Asked Questions: CTE

 How do students enroll for CTE classes?

 Each year in November, CiTi holds a 10th grade orientation where students can visit the center and learn about the program offerings.
 For those students who are interested in attending, the first step is to meet with your home school guidance counselor and learn how CiTi can benefit your career path.
 Your counselor can then help you begin the enrollment process.

 While attending a CTE program, students gain confidence and competence in developing their skills in specific career fields.
-All of our CTE programs have articulation agreements with colleges, technical schools and universities and students can earn college credits while attending their CiTi program courses.
-For more information, contact your high school guidance counselor, download our catalog or call our center directly at 963.4433.
+Many of our CTE programs have articulation agreements with colleges, technical schools and universities and students can earn college credits while attending their CiTi program courses.
+For more information, contact your high school guidance counselor or call our center directly at 315.963.4251.

 Students are provided transportation from their home schools to their CTE program.
 CiTi operates on a morning and afternoon schedule.
-Depending on the program of choice, students will attend classes from 8:30 to 11 a.m. or noon to 2:30 p.m.
+Depending on the program of choice, students will attend classes from 8:30 to 11 a.m., or noon to 2:30 p.m or all day.
 Following their CTE classes, students will be returned to their school by their home school district transportation department.